Christian Eklund

-Christian Eklund (born July 24, 1977) is a Swedish former professional ice hockey player.
+Christian Eklund (born July 24, 1977), nicknamed Fimpen ("the cigarette butt"), is a Swedish former professional ice hockey player.

+Playing career

 He played a total of 429 Elitserien games as a left wing for Djurgårdens IF.
 Eklund retired in 2013 after suffering a neck injury.
 He was awarded player of the season for the 2010–11 season by Järnkaminerna, the official supporter club of Djurgården.

 Personal life

 Eklund is father of William and Victor Eklund, who both played for Djurgården.
-William currently plays for the San Jose Sharks in the National Hockey League (NHL).
+William currently plays for the Ottawa Senators in the National Hockey League (NHL).